 OUR MISSIONBuilding a new folk culture

-The Hedge School is a brand-new venture, conceived in 2017.
-As well as offering paid-for teachings and courses, our dream is to make the Hedge School website a free and authoritative source for people looking for accurate information on Celtic myths and folklore, and the other native traditions of these islands.
-(To this end, we have a Patreon page where, if you’re able, you can support us from as little as $1 per month.)
+My name is Sharon Blackie, I’m a writer, psychologist and mythologist, and I founded The Hedge School in 2017.
+As well as offering paid-for teachings and courses, my dream is to make the Hedge School website a free and authoritative source for people looking for accurate information on Celtic myths and folklore, and the other native traditions of these islands.
+(To this end, we have a Patreon page where, if you’re able, you can support The Hedge School from as little as $1 per month.)

 It’s time to reclaim those stories.
 They ground us, and teach us; they show us how to find and follow the trail of breadcrumbs which will lead us to our own unique calling.
 And that’s what The Hedge School is about.
-We call it ‘applied mythology’: the reclaiming of our native wisdom, so helping us to live more lightly and more meaningfully.
-It’s about practical guidance for living well, living authentically, connecting with our places, finding a deep, embodied sense of belongingness to this wide, beautiful Earth.
+I call it ‘applied mythology’: the reclaiming of our native wisdom, so helping us to live more lightly and more meaningfully.
+It’s about practical guidance for living well, living authentically, and above all, about connecting with our places, listening to the land’s dreaming, and finding a deep, embodied sense of belongingness to this wide, beautiful Earth.

 The Hedge School is not just a virtual space, but a real building: a lovely, mezzanined little house on the wild-hedged fringes of a large garden in Connemara, in the far west of Ireland.
 Find out more about our location here.